 Fast ForWord Reading 1 builds critical early reading skills, with an emphasis on phonemic awareness, early decoding skills, vocabulary knowledge and skills, and motivation for reading.

-Fast ForWord Reading 1 consists of six exercises:
+Fast ForWord Reading 1 consists of five exercises:

 As mama elephant reads the sentence, the Beasties under the bed help the student develop sentence comprehension skills by providing choices for the student to complete the sentence.